From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Credit score

-A credit score is a number that lenders use to evaluate whether an individual will repay their debts.
-The higher the score, the lower the risk to the lender.
-The score is derived from a formula based on variables that can include payment history, number of accounts, and amounts owed.
+A credit score is a number that lenders use to evaluate how likely an individual will repay their debts.
+Credit scores can be considered custom and/or proprietary to a lender (based on an that lender’s private scoring or underwriting model) or, as defined in the Fair Credit Report Act (FCRA), FCRA-reportable when they are based solely on information found in a consumer’s credit report maintained by a national consumer reporting agency.
+Typically, the higher the score, the lower the risk to the lender.
+Custom credit scoring models or national credit scores (such as FICO) are often derived from a proprietary formula based on variables in your credit history like payment history, the number of accounts, and amounts owed.
 Your credit score may affect the interest rate you pay to a lender and can make the difference between a loan being approved or declined.

 Data dictionary

-A document or repository that comprehensively describes the variables used to create a model, how the data was gathered, the data sources involved, and how combined values are computed.
+A data dictionary is a document or repository that comprehensively describes the variables used to create a model, how the data was gathered, the data sources involved, and how combined values are computed.
 A data dictionary may, for example, contain an entry describing a variable that represents the number of delinquent payments on revolving lines of credit for an applicant as reported by a credit bureau.

 Data feature